top of page

 Health Care Directive/Power of Attorney

-As we age, a good portion of our country is diagnosed with illnesses which may eventually rob them of their capacity to care for themselves.
+Many senior citizens are diagnosed with illnesses which may eventually rob them of their capacity to care for themselves.
 Because the Trust only comes into play when a person dies, individuals may need a temporary guardian who can access their medical and financial records for the duration of their lives.
 This necessitates a Health Care Directive or Power of Attorney.
-The Power of Attorney will assist individuals in filing taxes, access medical records, sell jointly owned property, and obtain government assistance.
+The Power of Attorney will assist individuals in filing taxes, accessing medical records, selling jointly owned property, and obtaining government assistance.

 How do I Complete An Estate Plan?